Thursday, December 9, 2010

 See how much fun you'll have by watching the Reverse Trick-or-Treating video or reading our 2009 media.

-thanks to the generous donations of Fair Trade chocolate companies Equal Exchange, Sweet Earth, and Coco-Zen.
+Reverse Trick-or-Treating kits are distributed FREE to individuals and at a DISCOUNTED WHOLESALE PRICE to organizations, thanks to the generous donations of Fair Trade chocolate companies Equal Exchange, Sweet Earth, and Coco-Zen.
 (Participants pay the cost of postage.)

 Place your request today…we always run out long before the deadline!